Core i7-14700K vs Core Ultra 7 265K

 Skip this if

 At $394.99, the Core Ultra 7 265K is the premium option.
-It takes the lead in socket and base clock.
-Tagged as Solid Alternative.
+It takes the lead in base clock.
+Tagged as Best Benchmark Value and Best Performance.

 Strengths